 Because of Porto’s smaller size, the city is very walkable, unlike larger Lisbon.
 And yet, there’s plenty to do there with an excellent restaurant and bar scene.

 A day wine tasting in the nearby Douro Valley makes an incredible day trip adventure on its own from Porto.
-If you decide to stay overnight for wine tasting, check availability for day tours of the Douro Valley here.

 I can personally attest to this tour offering a phenomenal day out, complete with lunch (and wine pairings!) in the personal diving room of a prominent local family.

-So Porto definitely deserves a few days in your Portugal itinerary.
 Personally, I’d make three days in Porto my top sightseeing priority in Portugal.
 But sometimes it’s just not possible with limited time and flights to and from Lisbon, right?

 If that’s the case and you’re determined to see it as a day trip, you should know that getting there and back is going to steal a large chunk of your day.
-How long is the train from Porto to Lisbon? it’s nearly a three-hour train ride each way.

 The good news is that are dozens of daily trains on this route so if you’d like to leave as early as 6 am and head back close to midnight you probably can.
 You can check train schedules here.